ddev/ddev.com/src/content/blog/docker-providers.md

 5. If `docker ps` doesn't have an error you're ready to go.
 Start a DDEV project and explore.

 This technique won't break anything on your system, assuming you have a little disk space available and follow that path.

+## Switching to a New Docker Provider with DDEV

+If you've tried out a new Docker provider and just want to switch, use [this tip from the FAQ](https://ddev.readthedocs.io/en/latest/users/usage/faq/#how-can-i-migrate-from-one-docker-provider-to-another).

+The bottom line is:

+* On the old Docker Provider, `ddev snapshot --all` will create database snapshots of all your registered projects (the ones that show up in `ddev list`).
+* Then stop the old Docker Provider and start the new one.
+* `ddev snapshot restore --latest` in each of your projects will restore the database snapshots.

+Note that OrbStack has built-in migration from Docker Desktop; it prompts you at install time.
+I haven't tried that out.